craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/d_ Chapter Five - Level Four; Four Corners.md

 - The "Home" team is collected by containing a wandering team on this level.
 The "Away" team is collected by containing an ascending team from the previous level.
 - The Goal of the game is to eliminate the opposing team's players and increase your Entertainment Rating.
 	- A "Home" team victory is rewarded with a series of healing salves, recreational drugs, and rations.
-	- An "Away" team victory is not rewarded in any way other than an increase in Entertainment Rating.
+	- An "Away" team victory is not rewarded in any way other than their newly earned Entertainment Rating.
 #### Ways
 #### Scoreboard Rooms
 - A scoreboard room is a place to view one's score.